Microscope Crew

 Objective Lens

 A stereo microscope has two objective lenses.
-Each one of them connects to a separate eyepiece.
+Each one of these objectives easily switches its magnification and connects to a separate eyepiece.

 Focus Control